wp-plugins/iremotewp/readme.txt

 * Display post, pages, comments and edit instantly *NEW!
 * Scheduled automated backups of your websites to your FTP area. *NEW!
 * Scheduled automated backups of your websites to your Dropbox account. *NEW!
-* iRemoteWP plugin will get automaticaly key activation after the plugin activated. *NEW!
+* iRemoteWP plugin now gettting key activation automaticaly after the plugin activated. *NEW!
-* iRemoteWP plugin will automaticaly update itself. *NEW!
+* iRemoteWP plugin automaticaly updates itself. *NEW!

 = Free Key Features For Everyone =